p2r3/ppmod/README.md

 ```squirrel
   ppmod.ontick(script, pause, timeout)
 ```
-The `script` may be provided as either a string of single-line VScript, or a function.
+The `script` may be provided as either a string of VScript, or a function.
 If `pause` is set to `true` (default), the loop will not run while the game is paused.
 If `timeout` is set to `-1` (default), the loop will run indefinitely for every tick.
 Otherwise, this function acts as a timer, and will wait for the specified amount of ticks to pass before running the script once.

 Here is a simple example that will print "Hello Portal 2!" to the console every tick, even when the game is paused.
 ```squirrel